 Foot Complications of Diabetes

-Diabetes is a chronic disease, which can damage a whole range of body tissues and organs leading to increased morbidity.
+Foot Complications of Diabetes – Diabetes is a chronic disease, which can damage a whole range of body tissues and organs leading to increased morbidity.
 People with diabetes are prone to foot problems leading to formation of ulcers and amputations.
-Foot ulcers and amputations, are the most common reasons for hospitalisation, disability, as well as emotional and physical costs among diabetic subjects.
-While diabetic subjects take adequate care to protect eyes, kidneys and heart from the vulnerable effects of abnormal sugar levels, the foot is often neglected.
-Estimates suggest that more than 15% of diabetic subjects develop foot problems.
-The Chennai Urban Population Study (CUPS) conducted by us at the Madras Diabetes Research Foundation and Dr. Mohan’s Diabetes Specialities Centre at Chennai revealed that nearly 25% of amputations were among subjects with diabetes.
+Foot ulcers and amputations are the most common reasons for hospitalisation, disability, as well as emotional and physical costs among people with diabetes.
+While most people with diabetes take adequate care to protect eyes, kidneys and heart from the vulnerable effects of abnormal sugar levels, the foot is often neglected.
+Estimates suggest that more than 15% of people with diabetes develop foot problems.
+The Chennai Urban Population Study (CUPS) conducted by us at the Madras Diabetes Research Foundation and Dr. Mohan’s Diabetes Specialities Centre at Chennai revealed that nearly 25% of amputations were among people with diabetes.
 In fact 50% of the hospital admissions at our Centre are due to diabetes related foot problems.

 RISK FACTORS FOR FOOT PROBLEMS:

-Children or young adults with Type 1 diabetes are not at great risk of diabetes related foot problems in the early years as their nerves and blood vessels will not have been severely affected by diabetes.
+Children or young adults (who usually have Type 1 diabetes) are not at great risk of diabetes related foot problems in the early years as their nerves and blood vessels will not have been severely affected by diabetes.
 They should be encouraged to play sports or undertake the activities they normally do.
-The risk of ulcers or amputations in diabetic individuals is increased in male diabetic individuals, in those with poorly regulated diabetes or in those who have eye, kidney or heart complications.
-In addition, as the duration of diabetes becomes longer (eg. greater than 10-15 years) and the person becomes older (eg older than 40-50 years), progressively more care is required.
-People with Type 2 diabetes can get foot problems even soon after diagnosis because they might have diabetes for a long time without knowing.
+The risk of ulcers or amputations in individuals with diabetes is higher in males, in those with poorly regulated diabetes or in those who have eye, kidney or heart complications.
+In addition, as the duration of diabetes becomes longer (e.g. greater than 10-15 years) and the person becomes older (e.g. older than 40-50 years), progressively more care is required.
+People with Type 2 diabetes can get foot problems even soon after diagnosis because they might have had diabetes for a long time without their knowledge.

 COMMON PROBLEMS IN DIABETIC FOOT: